Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Introduction

 \

 Before we start, it is worth emphasizing what this contribution is about and what is not aiming at.
 It is not intended as a scholarly contribution about PKF's work and thought.
 We do not attempt a precise or detailed analysis of what PKF really meant or of how PKF's thinking evolved over the years.
 We do not frame PKF's thinking within the historical debate on quantum foundations, and we do not assess his actual impact on the same debate.
-For proper scholarly work on PKF, especially in relation to contemporary debates in philosophy of science (e.g. on realism, perspectivism, pluralism, scientific methodology, etc), see for example \cite{preston, modern1, modern2} or the cited \cite{farrell}.
+For proper scholarly work on PKF, especially in relation to contemporary debates in philosophy of science (e.g. on realism, perspectivism, pluralism, scientific methodology, etc), see for example \cite{preston, modern1, modern2} or the cited \cite{farrell}, and, in broader terms \cite{Oberheim2006,Tsou}.
+For further analysis on PKF's philosophy of physics, see instead \cite{vanStrien,Kuby2021,manchak,Kuby2016,Kuby2022,DelSanto}.
 What we aim to do is much more limited.
-Being interested ourselves in the many puzzles of quantum foundations, we scan PKF's writings for useful insights that could help us improving our own understanding of them, and could suggest ways to make progress, technical or conceptual.
+Being interested ourselves in the many puzzles of quantum foundations, we scan PKF's writings for useful insights that could help us improving our own understanding of them, and could suggest ways to make technical or conceptual progress.
 In particular, we ask PKF for advice about how one should seek some form of scientific realism behind quantum mechanics, about the complex relation between a scientific theory and reality, and about how to be critical toward our own attitudes when presented with a new set of phenomena and a new candidate description of them.
-It will be, then, an exercise in picking up useful inputs for current research, and suggestive stimuli to be put to fruition at a second stage.
+Also in this respect, our contribution should be seen as a modest addition to the scholarly work on this topic, examples being \cite{vanStrien,Kent} It will be, then, an exercise in picking up useful inputs for current research, and suggestive stimuli to be put to fruition at a second stage.
 We will try, of course, to be careful in our reading and understanding PKF's thoughts, and to avoid misinterpretations or cherry-picking or other forms of unfaithfulness to PKF's intentions and ideas.
 In case we fail despite our best efforts, and some cherry-picking turns out to be happening, even if unintended, we hope that at least the cherries are good.